azarboon/cheat-sheet-aws/README.md

 Kinesis Data Firehose is a near real-time streaming ETL and **the easiest way to load streaming data** into data stores and analytics tools, eg. S3, Redshift, Elasticsearch/Opensearch, HTTP endpoint.
 Kinesis Data Stream (KDS) can't directly send data to the mentioned destinations; it needs Firehose in between.
 Firehose is a fully managed scaling, no administration is needed.
 It does't support replay but supports batching and buffering (KDS is opposite).
 Retention period max 24h.

 Kinesis Data Streams is **real-time processing** of streaming data.
-It supports replay, orderly set of records, and multiple consumers in parallel.
+It supports **replay, orderly set of records, and multiple consumers in parallel**.
 A stream has +1 shards.
 KDS segregates stream’s data records into shards, using partition key associated with each data record.
 Producer push and consumer pulls data.
 There is at least once delivery.
-KDS requires manual scaling of shards.
+KDS **requires manual scaling of shards**.
 It doesn't support batching nor buffering.
 It can store data for up to 365 days.
 Enhanced-fanout provides dedicated read throughput for each consumer.

 Remember that KDS can only be a source to Firehose but not a destinaiton.
 In KDS-Firehose model, Firehose’s PutRecord(Batch) operations are disabled and Kinesis Agent cannot write to Firehose directly.
 Instead, it needs to use KDS's PutRecord(s) operations, then KDS sends data to Firehose.